 Conclusion.

 In conclusion, cleaning and maintaining polyurethane surfaces can be challenging, but it is well worth the effort.
-Following the proper cleaning methods and using the right products, you can keep your polyurethane surfaces looking clean and polished for years to come.
+Following the proper cleaning methods and using the right products, you can keep your polyurethane surfaces looking clean and polished for years.
 Whether you’re dealing with oil-based or water-based polyurethane, the key is to use the proper cleaning methods and products to ensure that you don’t damage the surface.
-With a little care and attention, your polyurethane surfaces will remain beautiful and durable for years.
+With some care and attention, your polyurethane surfaces will remain beautiful and durable for years.